-While every lender is different, most prospective homebuyers seek a mortgage prequalification online or by phone.
+While every mortgage lender is different, most prospective homebuyers seek a mortgage prequalification online or by phone.
 Most, if not all, of the information needed will be things you’ll know without much research, including how much money you make, where you work and your Social Security number.

 The process is quick, too.
 Input everything, and you should have your answer within a matter of minutes.

 Does getting prequalified affect your credit score?

-When you’re thinking about purchasing a home, it’s vital to protect your credit score, so be sure to ask the mortgage lender you’re working with how they structure their prequalification process and whether it will include a credit check.
+When you’re thinking about purchasing a home, it’s vital to protect your credit score, so ask the mortgage lender you’re working with how they structure their mortgage prequalification process and whether it will include a credit check.

-Remember, however, that when you’re comparing mortgage offers, any credit checks are usually counted as one inquiry on your credit report, provided you apply for prequalification (or preapproval, if the prequalification didn’t pull your report) within a short time frame, generally 30 to 45 days.
+When you’re comparing mortgage offers, credit checks are usually counted as one inquiry on your credit report, provided you apply for prequalification (or preapproval, if the prequalification didn’t pull your report) within a short time frame, generally 30 to 45 days.
 So, if you’re shopping around for rate quotes from multiple lenders — which you should definitely do — it should have a limited impact on your credit.

-Once you’ve been prequalified and are actively looking for a home, you can then get preapproved, which demonstrates to sellers that you have a commitment from a lender to provide you with a loan.
+Once you’ve been prequalified and are actively looking for a home, it’s wise to then get preapproved.
+This will demonstrate to sellers that you have a commitment from a lender to provide you with a loan.